 - Installing of new heating/air-conditioning or plumbing work

-Should you have any questions whether or not a project requires a zoning permit, please call the Village Manager’s office at 419.536.1111.
+Should you have any questions whether or not a project requires a zoning permit, please call the Village Administrator’s office at 419.536.1111.
 There is no fee for the zoning permit and many permits can be issued while-you-wait.
 To receive a permit, contractors must be registered and in compliance with the Income Tax office.
 Permits involving new homes, accessory structures, garages, additions to homes or swimming pools are more complex and need a plot plan and drainage analysis.

 Building permits are issued by Lucas County (419.213.2990).

 Residents proposing projects that are not in compliance with the zoning ordinance have the option of applying for a variance from the Zoning Commission.
 The process to apply for a variance involves writing a letter and supplying drawings and other documents related to the project.
 This information will be forwarded to neighbors in a 200-foot radius of the project, who will be invited to provide comments or attend the zoning meeting.
 The Zoning Commission holds public meetings on an as-needed basis.

 Current Members: Mayor Kevin Gilmore, Councilwoman Kate O'Connell, Paul Bishop, Todd Seifried, Patricia Koury.